rahulbhamare/DaasAssessmentTool/Readme.md

 ## Configuration file

-Purpose : config_file.json is to create different test suits for different environment like Daas, TPM, TA client etc.
+Purpose : config_file.json is to create different test suits for different environment like Daas, TPM, AirWatch, TA client etc.
 It contains following fields,

 	name - name of the test suit